 While earning flexible travel points or airline miles can help you score free travel, you really need to be strategic about your strategy when you have kids.
 Not only do you need to know which airline programs will actually take you where you want to go, but you have to know which programs will let you fly for the least number of miles.
 And believe me; the difference can be substantial.

 Let’s say you live in Chicago and want to take your family to Orlando, Fla.
-You signed up for two Chase Sapphire Preferred® Cards and have a total of 110,000 points after earning a signup bonus and using your cards for regular spending.
+You signed up for two Chase Sapphire Preferred® Cards.

 If you transferred your points to United Airlines, you would need to find a flight with enough award seats for your family and pay a minimum of 25,000 miles plus $11.20 in airline taxes and fees per person.
 If you transferred your points to Southwest instead, however, you could pay just 12,523 miles per flight!